Energy Correlators Resolving Proton Spin: Summary and Outlook

-Second, the unpolarized NECs exhibit divergences at the Mellin moment $N = 1 \sim x^{-1}\ln x$, accessing the small-$x$ regime therefore requires an all-order resummation of the corresponding logarithms, a program which in turn demands a precise definition of the Glauber gluons.
+Second, the unpolarized NECs exhibit divergences at the Mellin moment $N = 1 \sim x^{-1}\ln x$; accessing the small-$x$ regime therefore requires an all-order resummation of the corresponding logarithms, a program which, in turn, demands a precise definition of the Glauber gluons.
 In contrast, the polarized NECs diverge at the Mellin moment $N = 0 \sim x^{0}\ln x$.
-We expect the polarized Regge dynamics are dominated by subleading fermionic Glauber operators~\cite{Lipatov:2000se,Moult:2017xpp}, since the leading $t$-channel Reggeon/Glauber exchanges are insensitive to the proton spin and they cancel in spin asymmetries.
+We expect the polarized Regge dynamics to be dominated by subleading fermionic Glauber operators~\cite{Lipatov:2000se,Moult:2017xpp}, since the leading $t$-channel Reggeon/Glauber exchanges are insensitive to the proton spin and they cancel in spin asymmetries.
 Consequently, contributions that are subleading in the unpolarized case become the leading effects in the polarized small-$x$ regime.
 It is also instructive to relate the EFT perspective to the shock-wave formalism with polarized Wilson lines~\cite{Kovchegov:2018znm,Cougoulic:2022gbk,Kovchegov:2015pbl}, which provides a complementary framework for small-$x$ helicity evolution.

-Third, the present framework can be extended to T-odd operators, thereby enabling dedicated probes of the process-dependences of the TMDs and NECs~\cite{Liu:2024kqt}.
-For instance, the T-odd Boer-Mulders~\cite{Boer:1997nt} and the Sivers function~\cite{Sivers:1989cc}, whose existence is attributed to initial-state or final-state interactions between the active partons and the spectators, are known to exhibit a sign reversal when crossing from SIDIS to the Drell-Yan process~\cite{Collins:2002kn,Brodsky:2002rv,Brodsky:2002cx,Brodsky:2013oya,Belitsky:2002sm}.
+Third, the present framework can be extended to T-odd operators, thereby enabling dedicated probes of the process dependences of the TMDs and NECs~\cite{Liu:2024kqt}.
+For instance, the T-odd Boer-Mulders~\cite{Boer:1997nt} and the Sivers functions~\cite{Sivers:1989cc}, whose existence is attributed to initial- or final-state interactions between the active partons and the spectators, are known to exhibit a sign reversal when crossing from SIDIS to the Drell-Yan process~\cite{Collins:2002kn,Brodsky:2002rv,Brodsky:2002cx,Brodsky:2013oya,Belitsky:2002sm}.
 A precise study of these phenomena once again requires a careful definition of the Glauber gluons.

-Addressing these points will pave the way toward extending our framework into Multi-Regge Kinematics (MRK) and higher-twist domains.
+Addressing these points will pave the way toward extending our framework into multi-Regge kinematics and higher-twist domains.
 We expect this to substantially broaden the phenomenological reach of energy correlators, particularly for EIC kinematics.

-\section{Acknowledgments}
+\section{ACKNOWLEDGMENTS}